EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Related Work

-\paragraph{Large-scale Pre-trained Language Models} In the past few years, pre-trained models such as the GPT family~\cite{gpt, gpt2, gpt3}, BERT~\cite{bert}, XLNet~\cite{xlnet}, and BART~\cite{bart} have greatly promoted the progress of the NLP community.
+In the past few years, pre-trained language models such as the GPT family~\cite{gpt, gpt2, gpt3}, BERT~\cite{bert}, XLNet~\cite{xlnet}, and BART~\cite{bart} have greatly promoted the progress of the NLP community.
 These models are commonly pre-trained on massive textual data with self-supervised learning objectives to capture general language features.
 Many recent works have shown that scaling up the model sizes and the pre-training corpora leads to dramatic improvement~\cite{scaling-law}.
-For example, RoBERTa~\cite{roberta} significantly improves the performance of BERT by simply increasing the amount of the training corpus and optimizing the pre-training details.
+For example, RoBERTa~\cite{roberta} improves the performance of BERT by simply increasing the training corpus size and optimizing the pre-training details.
 T5~\cite{t5} scales up the model size to 11 billion parameters for the first time and shows superior performance on both language understanding and generation tasks.
-GPT3~\cite{gpt3}, with 175 billion parameters and pre-trained on 570GB filtered data, has been proven to be effective in various few-shot and zero-shot scenarios.
+GPT3~\cite{gpt3}, with 175 billion parameters and pre-trained on 570GB filtered data, has been proven effective under various few-shot and zero-shot scenarios.

-There also emerge numerous large-scale pre-trained models in Chinese.
-The CPM family \cite{cpm, cpm-v2} pioneer the Chinese pre-trained models.
+Numerous large-scale pre-trained models have also emerged in Chinese.
+The CPM family \cite{cpm-v2,cpm} pioneers the Chinese pre-trained models.
 PanGu-$\alpha$~\cite{pangu} and Yuan 1.0~\cite{yuan1.0} boost the power of Chinese language models by pushing the model sizes to 200B and 245B.
 Mengzi~\cite{mengzi} instead builds a lightweight yet still powerful Chinese model and is computation-friendly for deployment.
 CPT~\cite{cpt} and ERNIE3.0~\cite{ernie3} explore unified frameworks for language understanding and generation.